nicolasfauchereau/Auckland_Python_Workshop/README.md

 + `pandas.ipynb`

-  This is where we're gonna
+  This is where we're gonna spend quite a bit of time !
+[Pandas](http://pandas.pydata.org/) is **THE** library that you need to use when dealing with *tabular* data, *i.e.* "spreadsheet-like" data, where data is stored in 2D arrays with rows and column labels, the type of data you find in csv, tab-delimited or space-delimited or Excel files.

   ​